 - Pressure Sensitivity: this one is very important.
 Before starting to draw on your computer, you should first regulate the pressure sensitivity of your tablet to a level you’re comfortable with.
 Depending on how hard you press the pen in your tablet, the computer will read it differently.
 If you press it hard, it will draw very thick lines, if you press it lightly you’ll have thinner lines.
 Use the pressure sensitivity to your advantage and to help your work!

-- Software: Once you connect your tablet, it will work right away.
+- Software: Once you connect your tablet, it should work right away.
 You can start using your stylus and tablet right away.
 You are basically switching from your mouse to the drawing tablet.
 But there are two things to have in consideration: You need to install the software and drivers for your tablet.
 Without it, you might not have your drawing device in working conditions, nor will you be able to customize it as you want.
 It either comes with a CD with it or you should find very easily the downloads for it on its brand’s website!
 Just don’t forget to check if you’re downloading the software for the right model.

 It’s too limited.